-In the winter time, a couple of my garden beds get less sun and stay more soggy so it’s difficult to grow a food crop.
+In winter, a couple of my garden beds get less sun and stay more damp so it’s difficult to grow a food crop.
 I usually let the soil rest at this time, but by that I don’t mean I leave the garden beds bare.

 Even if you only garden three seasons out of the year, you should never leave the soil exposed and empty.

 Winter rains could lead to soil compaction, especially in hard clay soils.
-The ground could become eroded and the nutrients washed away when there are no plants and roots to reign them in.
+The earth could erode, washing nutrients away if there are no plants and roots to reign them in.

 As a legume, fava beans fix nitrogen in the soil; that is, they put in more nitrogen than they take out.